Get Right Back Up

 I’ve been watching, this science fiction series I’ve never seen before.
 It’s called Stargate.
 There’s this character in it, for those who have seen it, this character, Eli.
 He’s like this gamer, a video gamer.
 And he’s just the sweetest.
 Anyway, he gets recruited into this Stargate program, where people go through this apparatus into other planets.
 It sort of creates this whorl (worm hole?) and then you go through it and you end up on another planet somewhere else in the galaxy.

 Throughout the episodes that I’ve watched, Eli always has this function: Everyone else, whenever there’s an obstacle, starts moaning and groaning, and, “Oh, that’ll never work.
 That’ll never work.”
 But Eli’s function is always, “Why not?
-Of course, it will work.
+Of course, it’ll work.
 Let’s try this!
 Let’s try that!
 Let’s try the other!”